GoodluckH/rolodex-on-prem/README.md

 ### Configure ENV
-Head to `./server/routes`, where you will need to paste the connection string in the `.env.example` file, where the connection string is stored as ATLAS_URI. _Note, don't include the quotation marks_.
+Head to `./server/routes`, where you will need to paste the connection string in the `.env.example` file, where the connection string is stored as ATLAS_URI. _Inside of the connection string, make sure that you have replace `<password>` with your user password.
+And please don't include the quotation marks that were originally in the `.env.example` file_.

+Rename `.env.example` to `.env`.

 ### Run!